pkarsy/NonVolatile/README.md

 Or you can put the "eepromVar.h" file in the same location as the .ino file

 ### Caveats
-Althrough eepromVar variables look and feel just like normal variables there are some things to keep in mind:
+Althrough eepromVar variables look and feel just like normal variables, there are some things to keep in mind:
-- **You must make sure you are not modify them too often** or the EEPROM will wear soon (about 100000 writes)
+- **You must make sure you are not modify them too often** or the EEPROM will wear soon (about 100000 writes).
 - Almost certainly you must declare them as global variables (or static) If they are local, the initialization code will run at every loop.
 Even better declare all of them one after another, like the example above,